Nike-Inc/gimme-aws-creds/README.md

 - remember_device - y or n.
 If yes, the MFA device will be remembered by Okta service for a limited time.
 This option can also be set interactively in the command line using `-m` or `--remember-device`
 - output_format - `json` or `export`, determines default credential output format, can be also specified by `--output-format FORMAT` and `-o FORMAT`.
 - use_keyring - y or n.
 Defaults to y.
 If n, use of the system keyring for password storage is disabled.
+- disable_session - y or n.
+Defaults to n.
+If y, disables using the session token between gimmie-aws-creds invocations.

 ## Configuration File